 This course includes an overnight academic excursion outside of Rome.
 Details will be announced in the course schedule.

 Advanced printmaking course with a minimum grade of C-, or equivalent.
 For Temple students, specific pre-requisites include GAD 2731 or GAD 2741

-This course is crosslisted with Art 3701
+In Rome, this course is cross-listed with Art 3701.